 This has led to a number of new brands opening retail fuel stations with less stringent design codes and regulations while still following international practice and ensuring safety at all times.

 Driven by innovation and commitment to the industry, a lot of effort has gone into optimizing the retail fuel station market and to provide better value to existing and new clients.
-One area of specific improvement is material selection for underground fuel tanks.
+One area of specific improvement is a material selection for underground fuel tanks.

-For many years, retail fuel tanks were single wall carbon steel tanks installed below the ground surface with no cathodic protection.
+For many years, retail fuel tanks were single-wall carbon steel tanks installed below the ground surface with no cathodic protection.
 Although these tanks are cheap to build and install, we find many instances where these tanks have rusted through and the fuel that was supposed to be stored in the tanks contaminated the soil around the tank.

 Most of the old fuel stations in South Africa still have these tanks installed, but as stations get refurbished, the latest design tanks with a double wall get installed.
-These double wall tanks are a lot better than the single wall tanks, they have an inside carbon steel wall and an outside layer of GRP (glass reinforced plastic).
+These double-wall tanks are a lot better than the single wall tanks, they have an inside carbon steel wall and an outside layer of GRP (glass reinforced plastic).
 They also measure the pressure in the cavity and can give you an indication when one of the layers starts leaking.
 With the outside layer of GRP, cathodic protection is not needed although it could still be installed as a backup system.

 South Africa has a number of companies manufacturing these types of tanks and most of the international retail tank manufacturers can manufacture and supply these tanks.
-China manufactures the most of these retail fuel tanks in the world and competition from imports are very stiff.
+China manufactures most of these retail fuel tanks in the world and competition from imports are very stiff.

-The fact that the retail sector clients are cost sensitive combined with the cheap imports from China and the technology being mature, creates a dog eat dog market where price plays a major role in the supply of these retail fuel tanks.
+The fact that the retail sector clients are cost-sensitive combined with the cheap imports from China and the technology being mature, creates a dog eat dog market where price plays a major role in the supply of these retail fuel tanks.

 This fuel tank will have a capacity of 50m3 (50 000 l) and weigh only 1.4tons.
-This is in comparison to the 40m3 (40000l) double wall tank weighing more than 7 tons.
+This is in comparison to the 40m3 (40000l) double-wall tank weighing more than 7 tons.

 Installation techniques will change completely as there won’t be a need for large cranes to move the tanks into position.
 It will also improve the safety on the site and reduce the cost of logistics to the site.

-The cost of materials will be considerably less than steel fabrication of these tanks and will have a big cost saving to the client.
+The cost of materials will be considerably less than the steel fabrication of these tanks and will have a big cost saving to the client.

 Corrosion will also be something of the past as the 2-layer tank will have an HDPE outside layer and a Pipelon/PE inside layer.
-The outer layer will prevent any corrosion occurring on the tank and the inside layer will stop diffusion of the fuel and prevent static loading.
+The outer layer will prevent any corrosion occurring on the tank and the inside layer will stop the diffusion of the fuel and prevent static loading.
 In between the two layers, a core tube will be integrated to ensure the correct stiffness is obtained.
-The combined layers should be antistatic, fuel resistant and corrosion resistant.
+The combined layers should be antistatic, fuel resistant and corrosion-resistant.